-The Nomination Committee has been entrusted with the responsibility of proposing and recommending new nominees to the Board and of assessing Directors on an on-going basis.
+The Nomination Committee has been entrusted with the responsibility of proposing and recommending new nominees to the Board and assessing Directors on an on-going basis.

 The Nomination Committee comprises three (3) members, all of whom are Non-Executive Directors.
 Out of the three (3) Non-Executive Directors, two (2) are independent.
-In compliance with the recommendation of the Code, the Chairman of the Nominating Committee is also the Senior Independent Non-Executive Director as identified by the Board, to whom any concern from the Shareholders may be conveyed.
+In compliance with the recommendation of the Code, the Chairman of the Nominating Committee is also the Senior Independent Non-Executive Director.